Your Guide to Light Therapy for Better Energy, Sleep and Mood

 Light therapy is often associated with different forms of treatment, like red light therapy to support collagen production and bright light therapy to support your circadian rhythm.
 In this guide, we’ll focus on light as a form of maintenance and make an argument for considering light a key part of your wellness routine.

 Before we talk about the benefits of light therapy, we need to talk about your cells.
 After all, all the good stuff starts at the cellular level.

 Your mitochondria are little powerhouses that produce the cellular energy that keeps your body running, all in the form of adenosine triphosphate (ATP).
-The brain, heart and ovaries contain the highest concentrations of mitochondria, with 5-10 times the mitochondria per cell than you have anywhere else.
+The brain, heart and muscles contain some of the highest concentrations of mitochondria.

 When you support your mitochondria, your entire body feels the difference.
 (This is one of the ways energy supplements like Bulletproof Unfair Advantage and Bulletproof KetoPrime support healthy cells.†)